w-vi/sphinxcontrib-cmtinc/README.rst

 ========================================================
-Include comments form source files extension for Sphinx
+Include comments from source files extension for Sphinx
 ========================================================

 About